2 years (part time)(maximum 6 years MSc)

 With advancing diagnostics and treatments developing in this field, this certificate will allow nurses to advance their skills and understanding when nursing and providing palliative management for patients undergoing treatment for neoplasia.

-It will allow nurses to also develop their skills and attributes to enable them to become reflective practitioners refining communications skills to deliver compassionate owner support.
+It will allow nurses to also develop their skills and attributes to enable them to become reflective practitioners refining communication skills to deliver compassionate owner support.

 The development of the new RCVS post-registration framework has allowed for the creation of accessible, flexible and focused areas of study, allowing veterinary nurses to further their academic skills alongside their professional skills.

-This course is subject to accreditation by the Royal College of Veterinary Surgeons (RCVS)
+This course is accredited by the Royal College of Veterinary Surgeons (RCVS)

 You must be a Registered Veterinary Nurse.
 Typically, applicants with a registerable qualification from a Further Education background will enrol on the Graduate Certificate.
 Typically, applicants with a Higher Education (degree) background will enrol on the Postgraduate Certificate.
 The most appropriate qualification for individual applicants will be considered depending on their individual profile.
 You will also need time, energy and commitment.